Dorset Blue Vinney

-Dorset Blue Vinney (frequently spelled "vinny") is a traditional blue cheese made near Sturminster Newton in Dorset, England, from cows' milk.
+Dorset Blue Vinney (frequently spelled vinny) is a traditional blue cheese made near Sturminster Newton in Dorset, England, from cows' milk.
 It is a hard, crumbly cheese.
 It was formerly made of skimmed milk.

-"Vinney" may be the Dorset form of the archaic word "vinny" 'moldy' or perhaps a corruption of "veiny", referring to its blue veins.
+Vinney may be the Dorset form of the archaic word vinny ("moldy") or perhaps a corruption of veiny, referring to its blue veins.

+Blue Vinney is often made from unpasteurised milk.
+This is considered healthy by some and risky by others due to the potential for tuberculosis from infected cows passing into the milk.
+It has a strong taste and smell.
+The cheese is said to go well with Dorset knobs, another traditional product from Dorset.